datarope-eu/DataRope-Own-Repos/README.md

 # WP-CONFIG-HARDENED
-### Make your WordPress install more secure
+### Make your WordPress install (slightly) more secure

-Proposing an edited version of the standard wp-config-sample.php template distributed with every new WordPress install.
+An edited version of the standard wp-config-sample.php template distributed with every new WordPress install.

 The goal is to contribute to a safer, and more secure CMS and minimize users' security concerns right from the start.